screenpages/amazon-payments-magento-plugin/README.md

 ### Configuration
+* Configure Magento
     * The plugin is configured under "System" (top-nav) -> "Configuration" (menu) -> "Payment Methods" (left nav) -> "Amazon Payments" (main page).
     * If you haven't already registered, use the link in the module to create an Amazon Payments account.
     * Apply your Amazon account keys, shown during registration or find them in Seller Central:
        * Merchant/Seller ID
           * Switch to "Amazon Payments Advanced" in the top nav
           * Navigate to "Settings" (top-nav) -> "Integration Settings" (menu)
        * API Access and Secret Key
           * Navigate to "Integration" (top-nav) -> "MWS Access Keys" (menu)
        * Client and Secret Key (under "Login with Amazon")
           * Switch to "Login with Amazon" in the top-nav
           * Click "Register a New Application" if you haven't done so already
           * Find the client and secret key under "Web Settings"